webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 The `--tsConfig [file]` option is used to provide an alternative location for the default root `tsconfig.json` file.
 Relevant `compilerOptions` include `paths` and `moduleResolution`.
-It's currently only possible to set this location ar the root level (i.e. not in other monorepo workspaces).
+It's currently only possible to set this location at the root level (i.e. not in other monorepo workspaces).

 On the other hand, the `typescript.config` option is a TypeScript plugin option, and can be set per-workspace.
 The plugin extracts referenced external